Your expert guide to celebrating Christmas in Merida, Mexico 🎄

 Christmas Day

-Christmas day in Mexico can be much quieter than Noche Buena, and quiet family time.
+Christmas day in Mexico can be much quieter than Noche Buena, and is a time to relax with family time.
 Generally families eat recalentado, or reheated leftovers, from the night before.
 Because the main Christmas meal is is eaten so late on the 24th it has become traditional to eat leftovers on the 25th, again with more alcohol.

 This is important.
 Christmas is absolutely not over until Kings’ Day on the 6th January (and as noted above, not technically until 02/02).
 Families gather to cut the Rosca De Reyes (a traditional round cake).
 Traditionally a tiny baby Jesus is hidden in the cake.
 Everyone eats their slice of cake and the person who winds up with baby Jesus in their mouth is said to be his ‘ godparent’ for the year.
 My son had Jesus in his mouth one year (I’m sorry, I have no idea how else to write this) and was told it was his job to bring tamales to the upcoming Candlemas festivities.